Later

 Website visual design including 3D modelling and illustration

 The colour palette and raw illustration style, balances the modern typography and crisp 3D renders.
-The page is responsive to accommodate mobile channels.

 Summary of survey results

 The survey suggested that whilst a subscription model may be very interesting to some, many are tied to liquid soap or a specific brand, and aren’t ready to change for convenience, price or environmental factors.
-More assurance of the quality of the soap itself is also required before customers would commit to a subscription.